 The Mounting Plate

-Mounting plates are a very important part of the process of trying to mount a TV on the wall.
+Mounting plates are a very important part of the process of trying to hang your TV on the wall.

 You need to make sure you have the right plate along with anchor screws, a toggle anchor, toggle bolts, pointed molly bolts, and drywall anchors.